 If you would only like to test your checklist on your staging site or your production site, you can select the appropriate domains at this point.

-"Who should see this content?" (for testing, this is the important one!)
+Audience Targeting (for testing, this is the important one!)

 Here is where you can set your checklist to only show to users on your team (i.e. no end-users).
 To do this, target your checklist to your team by using the "Specific users" option.
 Here, you can specify specific user properties to target.
-For example, you could target to specific email addresses, as shown below:
+For example, you could target specific email addresses, as shown below:

-Once all of your checklist targeting is set up, go ahead and publish the checklist.
+Once all of your Checklist targeting is set up, go ahead and publish the checklist.
 You can then sign in to your platform, navigate to a page where you expect the checklist to appear, and test it!

 Because of the targeting you have set up, only the people you want to see the checklist will be able to see it.
 Once you test the checklist and it looks good, you can change the checklist targeting configurations so that they include your end users.